Clavicle Fracture Open Reduction and Internal Fixation

 the skin and muscle near your clavicle.

-Your surgeon will bring the pieces of your clavicle back into alignment (reduction).
+Your surgeon will bring the pieces of your clavicle back into alignment ( reduction).

-the surgeon will use in your case.)
+will use in your case.)

-Your doctor may make other needed repairs.
+Your surgeon may make other needed repairs.

 After the team has secured the bone, your surgeon will surgically close the layers